 In an advanced Russian course the teacher will presume that you know all the grammar already and can speak more or less fluently, but with occasional inaccuracies, on all general and your own professional topics.
 Advanced learners can easily communicate in a foreign language, and live and work successfully in a foreign country, although there is room for improvement and refinement of their language skills.

-A very high near native speaker level implies total familiarity with all aspect of the language and being able to communicate successfully with any native speaker, perhaps with only minor imperfections in your usage of the language.
+A very high near native speaker level implies total familiarity with all aspects of the language and being able to communicate successfully with any native speaker, perhaps with only minor imperfections in your usage of the language.
 A near native speaker, for example, may not be familiar with some idioms or slang or not being able to understand cultural references.
 At this level you will not need Russian lessons any more, unless you want to work on very specific things, such as improving your accent or perfecting your professional vocabulary or presentation skills.

 The native speaker level

 And finally, a native speaker level presumes that your knowledge of the language is, if not impeccable, very fluent and correct.
 A native speaker thinks and dreams in a given language, it’s part of his or her “software”.
 That said, the language proficiency of different native speakers is so different (just the vocabulary range can vary from a few hundred words to many thousand!) that the only thing that they have in common is the total fluency, the knowledge of the idiom, slang and common cultural references.
-And yes, you can be a native speaker of more than one language, although in my experience, very few people can master more than 2 languages to a native speaker level.
-Partly because it takes more than just the language.
+And yes, you can be a native speaker of more than one language, although in my experience, very few people can master more than 2 or 3 languages to a native speaker level.
+Partly because it takes more than just the language!
 It involves close first hand knowledge of the society and the culture where this language is spoken.